AnnieDavies/NMA_and_RW/README.md

             ii.
 Av-Stream.txt = 6th column in Table 3 = streams as estimated by the algorithm 'Average'  (code: Algorithmm-Average.cpp)

             iii.
-Short-Prop.txt = 3rd column in Table 4 = proportion contributions as estimated by the algorithm 'Shortest' (code: Algorithmm-Shortest.cpp)
+Short-Prop.txt = 3rd column in Table 4 = proportion contributions as estimated by the algorithm 'Shortest' (code: Algorithmm-Shortest.cpp or equivalently HatAgg_Contrib_Depression.R)

             iv.
 Short-Stream.txt = 4th column in Table 3 = streams as estimated by the algorithm 'Shortest'  (code: Algorithmm-Shortest.cpp), paths are labelled by their composite nodes